|

 harmoniously with a "greener" smoke.

-interesting to note that another species of Aster (it
+interesting to note that another species of aster (it

 the fresh blossoms were heated on a hot coal produced a